bagder/daniel.haxx.se/about.md

 had an interesting opening for me to take on next.

 Someone did.
-Patrick Mcmanus worked in the networking team at Mozilla and asked if I wouldn't be interested to do my next gig for them.
+Patrick Mcmanus worked in the networking team at Mozilla and asked if I would not be interested to do my next gig for them.
 I was thrilled to get the opportunity, even if I then also had to do that as an employee and not as a contractor.
 It felt weird to give up that style of life but for this chance I was willing to do a lot.
 I traveled to Mountain View in November 2013